Ppaaoo/react-lost-in-translation/README.md

+This application is a translation app that translates the input word to American sign language.
+It has a login page which only requires a username, the name is then saved to an API with the help of Railway.app.
+The user is then redirected to the profile page which shows the users last translations in text.
+Here the user is able to clear their translation history or logout from their account.
+The user can also navigate to the translation page by buttons at the top of the page.
+At the translation page the word that the user inputs in the inputbox is translated to ASL.
+A small fault in this is that in order to be able to translate a new word, the user must refresh the page.

 # Create React App

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.